-Once the paint was completely dried, I used a fine grit sanding block to distress the piece.
+I used a fine grit sanding block to distress the piece.
 Love how the dark wood is coming through and you don’t even need to add dark wax to age it.

 Protecting Your work

 Remember the Karate Kid Movie, “Wax On, Wax Off”.
 You will get a good work out here.
-Really, it’s not bad at all!

 On the top of each of the frame find the center and insert the screw eye.

 The length of your ribbon is going to be a personal preference.
 For this project, I cut the ribbon into 4 inches in length for two of them; and 4.5 inches in length for the other two.
-I plan to put two of the frames on the end lower than the other two frames.
-Again, it’s a personal preference.

 I tied each of the ribbons into a bow and cut the ends of the ribbons at an angle.

-Next, I used my measurements to mark where each of the frame should be placed.
+Secont, I used my measurements to mark where each of the frame should be placed.

 You will need to screw in each of the cup hooks.

+Now the fun part of the project!
 It’s time to hang the piece on the wall.
 Adjust any of the ribbons to the length you want it to hang from the hooks.